djq/dusp_viz/urban_data.md

 	# a dataframe is similar to an excel-spreadsheet
 	# 'dataSample' is a variable; you can use any name here
-	dataSample <- read.csv('pathToFile\file.csv')  # this assumes a csv file with headers
+	dataSample <- read.csv('pathToFile/file.csv')  # this assumes a csv file with headers

 To see the top part of your data use the `head` command: